robinmoisson/staticrypt/README.md

 [MaxLaumeister/PageCrypt](https://github.com/MaxLaumeister/PageCrypt) is a project with similar features in a different style (I think it was created before StatiCrypt).

 ### Based on StatiCrypt

-**WebCrypto:** https://github.com/tarpdalton/staticrypt/tree/webcrypto is a fork that uses the WebCrypto browser api to encrypt and decrypt the page, which removes the need for `crypto-js`.
-There's a PR open towards here which I haven't checked in detail yet.
-WebCrypto is only available in HTTPS context (which [is annoying people](https://github.com/w3c/webcrypto/issues/28)) so it won't work if you're on HTTP.

 **Template to host an encrypted single page website with Github Pages:** [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template) is a demonstration of how to build a protected page on Github Pages, integrating with Github Actions